Demand debt relief for Puerto Rico

 Donald Trump spent the last few months desperately fighting to prevent even "a single dollar going to Puerto Rico" for disaster aid.
 Congress finally passed a disaster relief bill over Trump's objections.
 But while it will help the nation recover, it does too little to stop Wall Street from continuing to prey upon the people of Puerto Rico.1

 American citizens in Puerto Rico aren't just struggling in makeshift houses with uncertain power supply.
 They are also fighting off Wall Street predators.2 Sen. Elizabeth Warren's U.S. Territorial Relief Act would wipe out the debt of storm-ravaged U.S. territories while protecting the few debt holders who aren't Wall Street vulture funds, and it deserves our support.3

 Demand debt relief for Puerto Rico.

-Wall Street hedge funds bought Puerto Rico's debt for cents on the dollar but are demanding the island's government pay in full.
-They used their leverage to force Puerto Rico’s government to slash infrastructure and the social safety net in order to pay them billions in interest and fees.
-They even doubled down after Hurricane Maria devastated the island.
+Today, Wall Street hedge funds that bought Puerto Rico's debt for cents on the dollar are demanding the island's government pay in full.
+They used their leverage to force Puerto Rico’s government to slash infrastructure and the social safety net in order to get billions in interest and fees.
+They even doubled down after Hurricane Maria and demanded precious tax revenue go to them, not to rebuilding.
 Now Puerto Rico faces the impossible task of trying to rebuild while being forced to line creditors' pockets.5

 Thank you for speaking out.